They've already built the bunker

 For that, we have to follow the ballroom's spoil down to East Potomac Park.

 The following section describes closely guarded secure sites.
 Do not attempt to access any of these facilities.
-They are likely authorized to shoot intruders.

 Imagine a really, really long submarine